 A Collection of Ten Principle Rules in Research Paper Writing

 Completing a research paper is an involving task regardless of the grade or topic.
-Here are tips that will enable you produce an excellent paper with little effort and in the shortest time.

 - Create a Working Schedule with awareness of the amount of work that needs to be done and the submission deadline, identify the best hours to complete such tasks as literature review, drafting, consultation, etc. Ensure that you are relaxed when working on the paper.
 Leave room for relaxation time as well.

 - Identify a Topic choose a title for your paper.
 Ensure that it reflects the content expected by your tutor.
 It should also be strong and relevant.
 Choose a title that is unique.

 - Find Information your paper should contain strong and relevant arguments.
 They come from finding new information and the strongest backing from reputable authors and institutions.
 Read widely to get the strong and fresh points.

 - What Is Your Thesis?
 This is the statement that will define the direction taken by your arguments.
 It anchors your work and gives the reader an idea of deliberations to expect.
 It should be specific and clearly placed at the top of your paper.